 - be committed to obtaining an associate's degree from Clark State

-If you meet these eligibility requirements, please contact the Office of Career Management to complete an application.
+If you meet these eligibility requirements, please contact the Career Services Coordinator to complete an application.